WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step3-Adding-background/README.md

 ### Displaying a countdown

 Now for another new turtle to give us a countdown.
 I've called mine ```referee```.
-Go to the part of code where you define all the other turtles and add three new lines - one to create the turtle, one to **hide** it, and one to set it to **penup**.
+Go to the part of code where you define all the other turtles and add three new lines - one to create the referee turtle, one to **hide** it, and one to set it to **penup**.

 The code for the countdown will be **INSIDE** the function ```play_game()```.
 Find the place in this function after you have chosen "r", "p" or "s", and after the computer's choice has been made from a random number, but **before** you set up the turtle shapes.
 Insert this code to make a Python *repeat* loop:
 ```